andygrunwald/megos/README.md

 If you are running a Mesos cluster >= 0.25.x and you can make this library working with it, please start a Pull Request or open an issue.
 We are happy to get this support into.

+## TODO-List

+* Provide unit tests
+* Add travis-ci
+* Provide (executable) examples
+* Add doc.go

+## Contribution

+* You have a question?
+* Don`t know if a feature is supported?
+* Want to implement a new feature, but don`t know how?
+* You like the library and use it for your implementation / use case?
+* You found a bug or incompatibility?
+* Something is not working as expected?

+Feel free to open a [new issue](https://github.com/andygrunwald/megos/issues/new).
+I will be happy to answer them and try to help you.
+It might be useful to add as much information as possible into the issue like Mesos version, example URL, (parts) of your code and the expected and current behaviour.

 ## License